Bakersfield Pedestrian Accident Lawyer

 - Work – if a pedestrian in LA misses work due to the accident (or permanently disabled) then this will for sure increase the possible compensation you get

 Just like any accident (where somebody suffers an injury), a pedestrian accident can occur due to a million reasons where the driver is at fault.

-Hit and run accidents – always a sad situation because many times the pedestrian who is hit might need the driver to call 911 for help.
-This is common among drivers without car insurance or a license.
+Hit and run accidents – this is common among drivers without car insurance or a license.

 Common Injuries From a Pedestrian Accident

 Pedestrians that are hit by a car or any motor vehicle usually suffer pretty severe injuries, sometimes even life-threatening.